According to the World Bank’s Global Findex latest report, 1.7 billion adults are left unbanked

 “Our solution can help anyone who needs it, whether they’re a Filipino sailor working for a large shipping company or the person delivering masks to a Red Cross refugee camp.
 We work with global organizations and companies to reach as many people as possible.”

 Jack Nikogosian, CEO ARYZE

-Physical access also presents a barrier to financial inclusion.
-Geographical distances pose challenges to 22% of adults globally that live in rural areas and thus do not have access to physical bank branches.
-ARYZE will provide a border-free solution at the reach of their hands through the delivery of services outside the usual brick-and-mortar bank set-up on their mobile phones and by reducing the costs of international money transfers to near-zero.
-That saved money will boost local economies in low-income regions around the world, diminish global income inequality, and help solve the imperative objectives of the UN SDG goal #9.
+Physical access to banking services is a barrier to financial inclusion for 22% of adults globally who live in rural areas.
+This lack of access poses challenges for international money transfers, which can be costly and difficult to manage.
+ARYZE will provide a border-free solution that will be accessible via mobile devices and will reduce the costs of international money transfers to near-zero.
+This will boost local economies in low-income regions around the world, diminish global income inequality, and help to achieve the UN SDG goal #9.

 Tokenization is the process of converting something into a token.
 This can be done with physical assets, like property, or with digital assets, like money, stocks or digital art.
 Tokenization allows for programmable characteristics to be built into assets.
 Essentially, the process allows for terms and conditions to be ingrained into money and actions — this is commonly referred to as a smart contract.